-KIO-201 is a synthetic modified hyaluronic acid (HA) capable of coating the ocular surface and designed to resist degradation under conditions present in the eye.
-This prolongs residence time of the bandage on the ocular surface, thereby addressing one of the limitations of current non-cross-linked HA formulations.
+KIO-201 is a synthetic modified hyaluronic acid ("HA") capable of coating the ocular surface and designed to resist degradation under conditions present in the eye.
+This prolongs residence time of the bandage on the ocular surface, thereby addressing one of the limitations of current non-cross-linked hyaluronic acid formulations.
 Additionally, cross-linking allows the product's viscosity to be modified to meet optimum ocular needs.
 The improved viscoelasticity and non-covalent muco-adhesive interfacial forces improve residence time in the tear film, thus providing a coating that aids re-epithelization of the ocular surface via physical protection.
 If KIO-201 is approved by the FDA, we expect that it will be the only wound healing prescription eye drop available in the U.S. based on HA.

 KIO-201 exhibits significant shear thinning properties.
 This feature allows the modified HA to act as a more concentrated, viscous barrier at low shear rates in a resting tear film, but also as a lower resistance fluid (therefore thinned) during high shear events such as blinking.
 This property enables better residence time and a more favorable ocular surface coating with less optical blur.
-We have demonstrated in animal studies that KIO-201 remains on the ocular surface for up to two hours, and further demonstrated in a human clinical study that KIO-201 does not cause blurriness while on the ocular surface.
+We have demonstrated in animal studies that KIO-201 remains on the ocular surface for up to two hours and further demonstrated in a human clinical study that KIO-201 does not cause blurriness while on the ocular surface.
 This enhances ocular surface protection and patient comfort, while maintaining good visual function.

-KIO-201 has been shown to provide a mechanical barrier that aids in the management of corneal epithelial defects and re-epithelization in both preclinical studies and in clinical ophthalmic use.
-Patients with PCEDs or those recovering from PRK surgery provide subject populations in need of safe and efficacious treatments to accelerate recovery.
-KIO-201 has already demonstrated statistical significance in a Phase 2a PCED clinical trial and in a pivotal clinical study for its ability to accelerate wound healing against the current standard-of-care, a bandage contact lens.
+KIO-201 has been shown to provide a mechanical barrier that aids in the management of corneal epithelial defects and re-epithelization in both preclinical studies and in clinical ophthalmic veterinary use.
+As such, PRK surgery was chosen for the initial clinical trials as the subject population which is best suited to demonstrate this effect.
+PRK is an efficacious alternative to patients seeking surgical correction of refractive errors who are not suitable candidates for laser in situ keratomileusis ("LASIK") due to inadequate corneal thickness, larger pupil size, history of keratoconjunctivitis sicca ("KCS"), or anterior basement membrane disease.
+KIO-201 has demonstrated statistical significance in a pivotal clinical study for its ability to accelerate wound healing against the current standard-of-care, a bandage contact lens.
+KIO-201 is currently being evaluated in a Phase 2 trial for Persistent Corneal Epithelial Defects in addition to the corneal surgical wounds.